Mitchell College of Business

 Each student is responsible for meeting all requirements of the degree program.
 Before registering for any course, students must complete any prerequisites listed in course descriptions in this Bulletin.
 The Office of Student Services is available to all students for the evaluation of their degree-program record.
 When an exception is made in a student's program, written approval of the exception by the Associate Dean must be placed in the student's file.
 Failure to properly document exceptions may delay graduation.

 Requirements For A Second Major In Business, Dual Major Across Colleges, and Minors In Business

 Undergraduate students enrolled in the Mitchell College of Business who plan to add a second major to their curriculum must meet all requirements for the second major.
 Courses included in the first major cannot be counted toward the second major requirements.
 Students not enrolled in the Mitchell College of Business who are interested in a dual major in business or a minor in business must meet with the Director of the MCOB Office of Student Services for information and course planning.

 All Course Requirements For The Bachelor Of Science In Business Administration Degree

-To graduate, students complete a minimum of 122 semester hours with an overall institution grade-point average of 2.0 (38 hours of general education requirements and 84 hours of business courses).
-In addition, a grade of at least C is required in each of the Basic Business Techniques courses and a 2.0 GPA is required in the 300-level business core courses, and a 2.0 grade- point average is required for all courses counted in the Major.
+To graduate, students must complete a minimum of 122 semester hours with an overall institution grade-point average of 2.0 (38 hours of general education requirements and 84 hours of business courses).
+In addition, a grade of at least C is required in each of the Basic Business Techniques courses, a 2.0 GPA is required in the 300-level business core courses, and a 2.0 GPA is required for all courses counted in the Major.

 All students enrolling in the Mitchell College of Business must complete at least fifty percent of all business credit hours and at least six of the nine courses counted toward the major at the University of South Alabama.